Shelter-in-Place Resources for Families

 Due to coronavirus (COVID 19), children who are eligible for free or reduced-price meals at school will get extra food benefits.
 These food benefits are called Pandemic EBT or P-EBT benefits.
 P-EBT benefits help families in California buy food when school is closed.
-Learn more at: ca.p-ebt.org/en/info.
+Please note this is subject to change and updates may be posted at: capandemic-ebt.org/.

 - Sacred Heart Community Services - provides prepackaged food boxes

 - Second Harvest of Silicon Valley - provides health food items

 - Meals on Wheels - provides delivery of meals to seniors aged 60+

 - CalFresh - provides financial assistance for food purchases

 - Santa Clara County Office of Education - provides free meals to anyone 18 and under (children do not need to be present)

 - Feel free to download the above flyers at the bottom of this webpage in English, Spanish, Mandarin and Tagalog.